bradclawsie/rscs/README.md

 Yes.
 The **RSCS** codebase is intended to be very simple and only provide the most basic features.
 You should read the code instead of relying on `godoc`.
 If you want something more complex, just take ownership of your fork and make changes to the source.

-You will be far happier with source-code modifications than having to master tuning a large number of optional features.
-This was what drove me away from Consul and Vault...they are both too complex and seem intent on solving everyone's problem from one code base.
-I am confident that even a novice Go programmer can modify the **RSCS** codebase to suit their particular needs.
+Since the **RSCS** codebase will always be kept minimal and nearly feature-free, it should be very easy to maintain a fork and merge periodically from this repository if you choose to do so, hopefully without merge conflicts.

 ### I read the code...there's almost nothing there.
 What's the point?